To make a secure gift online:

 Student groups like AERO are partially funded by the Student Government Association, but the full scope of their plans can only be realized with philanthropic support from others.

-UVM’s presence in the fast growing world of modern fabrication and prototyping facilities, this creative space is where cutting edge technology meets engineering design and artistic creation.
+This creative space is where cutting edge technology meets engineering design and artistic creation.
 3D imaging, scanning and printing have enabled an accelerated pace in the iterative design process and voices from disparate origins are blending together to create stylish design and creative solutions to technical and practical challenges.
 Additional equipment being sought includes a water jet cutter, vinyl cutter, die cut machine, sewing machine, computer stations and software.

 This discretionary fund is managed by students with the intent of improving the experience of students during the academic year.
 Whether it is supporting guest speakers, traveling to events, computers or furniture for the student lounge, or a coffee social hour, this is an important way for students to advance their sense of community in this college.